PyHAT-stack/awesome-python-htmx/README.md

 > - First load time-to-interactive was reduced by 50-60% (from 2 to 6 seconds to 1 to 2 seconds)
 > - Much larger data sets were possible when using htmx, because react simply couldn’t handle the data
 > - Web application memory usage was reduced by 46% (75MB to 45MB)

+## Glossary :scroll:

+**Asynchronous Server Gateway Interface (ASGI)** - A standard that allows an application to talk to a server, allowing for multiple, asynchronous events per application. <br>
+**component** - A reusable custom element.
+Within JavaScript, it is a self-contained element with its own properties/methods that are reusable.
+In this context, the term is more broadly applied to any reusable elements (which may include hypermedia or other design elements). <br>
+**dependency** - Any application (librariy or package) that are required to run your application. <br>
+**fragments** - Refers to partial content of a an HTML template.
+See also: _template fragments_ </br>
+**hypermedia** - Medium of information including graphics, audio, video, text, and hyperlinks, typically represented on the web as HTML <br>
+**Hypermedia Driven Application (HDA)** - Uses declarative, HTML embedded syntax to achieve front-end interactivity, while interacting with the server in terms of hypermedia (HTML) instead of a non-hypermedia format (JSON). <br>
+**partials** - A loose term, sometimes referring to "partial" content that can be displayed in a template, or _partial_ content to be generated from within a template block.<br>
+**Server Side Rendering (SSR)** - Generating static HTML markup on the server before it is rendered in the browser on the front-end. <br>
+**Single Page Application (SPA)** - A web app implementation that loads a single web document, and subsequently updates content through JavaScript APIs.<br>
+**template fragments** - a relatively rare SSR template library feature that allow you to render a _fragment_ or partial bit of the content within a template, rather than the entire template.

 ## Usage ✏️ <a name = "usage"></a>